 The Best Wood for Shelves

-Some woods, in addition to being gnarlier than others, are also inherently more awesome than others.
+Some woods, in addition to being gnarlier than others, are also inherently better for shelving than others.
 Let’s take a look at some of the differences between the wood types we offer here at Shelfology:

 Alder Wood: Long-Lasting and Earth Friendly